 If dangerous levels of smoke are affecting your community, avoiding or limiting exposure to the outdoors is the most important thing you can do to protect yourself.
 Avoid outdoor physical activity when the air quality is bad, especially if you’re in a high-risk group.
 Keep your windows and doors closed.
 If you have an air conditioner that recirculates air, this can help with the air quality in your home.
 Be sure your fresh-air intake is closed so you’re not pulling in smokey air.
 Consider purchasing an air purifier (HEPA) to create a cleaner air room in your home.

 If you are actively evacuating or already evacuated

 Pay attention to local guidance about evacuation orders and shelters, as instructions and shelter locations may be different than other years because of the pandemic.
-If you are asked to evacuate, make sure to practice social distancing and wear a face mask when checking in with neighbors, family, or friends.
-If you are displaced and need to stay with others outside of your quarantine bubble, practice these tips to prevent spread while living in the same household as a precaution.
+If you are asked to evacuate or are displaced and need to stay with others outside your household, wearing a mask (even when vaccinated) can protect you from COVID-19 in high risk situations (i.e. enclosed area with poor ventilation).
 Emergency shelters may also be taking extra precautions because of COVID-19.
 For information on staying safe in a public disaster shelter in the pandemic, see the CDC website.

 Use of masks